Inside America's youth mental health crisis

 "We need to listen in a way that is with open eyes and with providing a safe space, providing no judgment," Weis told CBS News.
 "As much as we believe that we are in a world where we are all connected, the disconnect is huge.
 The isolation, the loneliness needed to be addressed."

-CBS News licensed the documentary for an exclusive release nationwide on its streaming platforms.
+CBS News licensed the documentary for an exclusive release nationwide on its streaming platforms Wednesday night.
+The film will be available to view on demand following the streaming event.

 The filmmaker created facilitator guides, in partnership with UNICEF and the TELUS Fund, for parents, caregivers and educators to watch the documentary and discuss it with young people.